-In a changing market, recognition of a sales trend to adjust a population of sold properties to a common date is required to allow for value differences over time between a range of sales dates and the assessment date.
-The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2018.
+In a changing market, recognition of a sales trend to adjust a population of sold properties to a common date is required to allow for value differences over time.
+Market conditions prevalent in the last three years indicated that the best methodology for tracking market movement through time is a modeling technique using splines.
+Put simply, this is a way of drawing best fit lines through the data points in situations where there may be several different trends going on at different times.
+Splines are the use of two or more straight lines to approximate trends and directions in the market.
+Splines are best suited to react to the sudden market changes.
+To create larger and more reliable data sets for time trending, it was necessary in most instances to combine geographic areas that were performing similarly in the market place.
+The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2020.